-Let us illustrate, as an example, the procedure for eliminating the fifth-loop contribution in the case of a target space of arbitrary dimension.
-On the left-hand side, terms of order $\sim R^{4}$ arise when differentiating scalars of order $\sim R^{3}$ and $\sim R$, once the corresponding contributions to $\dot G$ are substituted
+Let us illustrate, as an example, the procedure for eliminating the fifth loop contribution in the case of a target space of arbitrary dimension.
+On the left hand side, terms of order $\sim R^{4}$ arise when differentiating scalars of order $\sim R^{3}$ and $\sim R$, once the corresponding contributions to $\dot G$ are substituted

 On the right-hand side corresponding terms arise from the following variations